SCCapstone/Sense-Able/about.md

 ### Jonathan Senn
 Jonathan is our confident and risk-taking team captain.
 He has contributed to obstacle detection, LIDAR streaming, sound notifications, and aspects of the Graphic User Interface.
 He also makes sure that code is documented and well-maintained.

 Github: [link](https://github.com/JMSenn)

 ### Kathryn Vincent
-Kathryn has contributed to thread management and the Graphic User Interface of Sense-Able.
+Kathryn has contributed to thread management and the Graphic User Interface of Sense-Able.'

 Github: [link](https://github.com/vincentke)

 ### Austin Scampini
 Austo has contributed to the Graphic User Interface and LIDAR streaming.

 Github: [link](https://github.com/austinas)

 ### Caleb Kisby